 For all courses, faculty will let you know which books are required ahead of time via email.
 You can also check the Greener Store's website: www.tescbookstore.com.
 Books can be purchased from any bookstore--but make sure to get the appropriate edition.
 You can also rent books from the Greener Store or check them out from the Evergreen Library through interlibrary loan.
-Below are the required gCORE books (in approximate order of appearance).
-Note that we plan to hit the ground running with a seminar on The Hidden Forest (a great summer read-hint, hint) the first day of class.
+Below are the required gCORE books.
+Note that we plan to hit the ground running with a seminar on Meadows' Thinking in Systems the first day of class.

-- 1. John R. Luoma, The Hidden Forest: The Biography of an Ecosystem, (Oregon State University Press, 2006). - 2.
-William Dietrich, The Final Forest: Big Trees, Forks, and the Pacific NW (University of Washington Press, 2010). - 3.
-Wayne C. Booth et al., The Craft of Research, Third Edition (University of Chicago Press, 2008). - 4.
-F. Stuart Chapin et al., Principles of Terrestrial Ecosystem Ecology, Second Edition (Springer, 2012). - 5.
-Jim Lichatowich, Salmon, People, and Place (Oregon State University Press, 2013). - 6.
-Donald Fixico, Indian Resilience and Rebuilding: Indigenous Nations in the Modern American West (University of Arizona Press, 2013). - 7.
-Matthew Klingle, Emerald City: An Environmental History of Seattle, (Yale University Press, 2009).
+- 1. Wayne C. Booth et al., The Craft of Research, Fourth Edition (University of Chicago Press, 2016). - 2.
+F. Stuart Chapin et al., Principles of Terrestrial Ecosystem Ecology, Second Edition (Springer, 2012). - 3.
+Donald Fixico, Indian Resilience and Rebuilding: Indigenous Nations in the Modern American West (University of Arizona Press, 2013). - 4.
+Lee R. Kump et al., The Earth System, Third Edition (Pearson, 2010) - 5.
+Emma Marris, Rambunctious Garden: Saving Nature in a Post-Wild World, 2013). - 6.
+Donella Meadows, Thinking in Systems, (Chelsea Green Publishing, 2008).

 Additional readings, as assigned, will be posted on our Canvas site, which is an online course management system.
 We will email the class when this site is available.
-(Note that we will be using the Booth and Chapin books for both gCORE and the second core class, Ecological and Social Sustainability).
+(Note that we will be using the Booth, Chapin, and Kump books for both gCORE and the second core class, Ecological and Social Sustainability).